Skip to content

 8 – Visit Town Mill

 Nestled in the town’s artisan quarter, the ancient Town Mill has provided flour to Lyme Regis since at least the 1300s.
 Today, the medieval watermill is still running, creating artisanal stone-ground flour.
-Miller-guided tours are offered daily in exchange for a donation to the mill’s charitable trust.
+Visitors can take a self-guided tour – it’s free, but if you can, please make a donation to help keep the mill running.

-Today, though, this is much more than just a mill!
+These days, this is much more than just a mill!
 The atmospheric setting is also a creative hub.
-Several local businesses call the mill home, including art galleries, artists’ studios, a café, a silversmith, a bakery & deli, one of the best breweries in Dorset – and more!
+Several local businesses call the mill home, including art galleries, artists’ studios, a cafĆ©, a silversmith, a bakery & deli, one of the best breweries in Dorset – and more!
 So there are plenty of reasons to visit and explore.

 9 – Hiking on the Jurassic Coast